celestiaorg/celestia-app/specs/src/rationale/data_square_layout.md

 To that end, we impose some additional rules onto _blobs only_: blobs must be placed is a way such that both the transaction sender and the block producer can be held accountable—a necessary property for e.g. fee burning.
 Accountable in this context means that

 1. The transaction sender must pay sufficient fees for blob inclusion.
 1. The block proposer cannot claim that a blob was included when it was not (which implies that a transaction and the blob it pays for must be included in the same block).
+In addition all blobs must be accompanied by a PayForBlob transaction.

 Specifically, blobs must begin at a new share, unlike non-blob data which can span multiple shares.
 We note a nice property from this rule: if the transaction sender knows 1) `k`, the size of the matrix, 2) the starting location of their blob in a row, and 3) the length of the blob (they know this since they are sending the blob), then they can actually compute a sequence of roots to _subtrees in the row NMTs_.
 More importantly, anyone can compute this, and can compute _the simple Merkle root of these subtree roots_.